CopperEgg/copperegg-powershell/README.md

 ### Edit the config.yml file :

-* enter your CopperEgg APIKEY in the the apikey field,
+* enter your Uptime Cloud Monitor APIKEY in the the apikey field,

 * set the frequency (actually the sampling period ... a value of 60 means obtain a sample every 60 seconds.)